Content, communications and marketing professional by day, part time academic, podcaster and author of Adventures in VHS by night.

 After graduating from Manchester Metropolitan University in 2006, Noel began his professional career as a news agency copywriter, galvanising his writing skills while exploring design, video and animation in his spare time.

-He spent 10 years at agencies large and small, leading content teams, working closely with high profile clients like Nintendo, BBC, Aldi and many more, before returning to Manchester Met in 2017 to take on his current role as Head of Content.
+He spent 10 years at agencies large and small, leading content teams, working closely with high profile clients like Nintendo, BBC, Aldi and many more, before finally returning to Manchester Met in 2017 to take on his current role as Head of Content.

 2010 – 2014: Grimmfest, Splintered and Eat Sleep Live Film